pingidentity/pingidentity-devops-getting-started/docs/deployment/deployReplication.md

       docker-compose logs <product-container-name>
       ```

+    !!! note "DevOps Aliases"
-      > Enter `dhelp` for a listing of the DevOps command aliases.
+        Enter `dhelp` for a listing of the DevOps command aliases.
 See the [Docker Compose Command Line Reference](https://docs.docker.com/compose/reference/overview/) for the Docker Compose commands.

 1. To view the running instance, log in to PingDirectory using the Ping Data Console: